Launching new works Apricot Dream, 2B1G, and Burnout by Héctor Esrawe, Emiliano Goody and Brian Thoreen for Vissio at Zona Maco 2019.

 Functioning a bit like a game of chance, in these works the designers set the “rules” of the piece and let convection determine the evolution of the final shapes.
 The nature of the process of these works is such that no piece can ever be replicated, as their form reflects the ambient conditions present at the moment of casting.

 “Each piece gives birth to new ideas and so if you use the idea of language it’s like wordplay, like a continuous game.
 That’s what’s nice about this process because you start to compile ideas, they come easily and there’s an abundance of them that we haven’t had time to explore yet.
 So, Bedrock and Precarious are starting points but the new pieces are different in their own way.” says Esrawe.

-The three new works in the Bedrock series can be thought of as formal compositions of reflection and refraction based around a celebration of juxtaposition of surfaces.
+The three new works in the Apricot Dream series can be thought of as formal compositions of reflection and refraction based around a celebration of juxtaposition of surfaces.
 These pieces emphasize the beauty of the materials through geometric arrangements.
 While functional as vessels, it’s the interplay of light—illuminating creamy matte onyx, bouncing off polished stone and glinting off the glass that is responsible for the pieces’ aura.